Emergency Use only

 Additional Information for Healthcare Providers:

 - You may receive cartons and vials of casirivimab and imdevimab that are labeled “for intravenous infusion or subcutaneous injection.”
-However, casirivimab and imdevimab must be administered together (although packaged separately) after dilution by intravenous infusion only.
+However, casirivimab and imdevimab must be administered together (although packaged separately) after dilution by intravenous (IV) infusion only.

 Important Safety Information